The Evangelical Christian Voice in Chiropractic Since 1953

 FIRST PLACE ESSAY

-praises and be filled with His messages of true eternal hope that goes beyond our temporary bodies and speaks to the health of souls.
+office or even at graduation, it begins now.
+As with any task worth pursuing, it takes preparation.
+It means that I need to have the foresight to build healthy patterns of prioritization and time management now, so that they are old habits by the time I serve in practice.
+By His grace, may I do praises and be filled with His messages of true eternal hope that goes beyond our temporary bodies and speaks to the health of souls.
 May every dollar made and piece of intellect gained be viewed as a gift to steward for His glory and make his name known among the nations.
 "Take my will and make it Thine, it shall be no longer mine.
 Take my heart, it is Thine own, it shall be Thy royal throne.
 Take my love, my Lord, I pour at Your feet, it's treasure store take myself and I will be ever, only, all for Thee.
-Here am I, all of me, take my life, it's all for Thee."Jacob Peot is a student at Palmer Chiropractic College in Davenport, Iowa and will graduate in February 2015.
+Here am I, all of me, take my life, it's all for Thee."Kevin McDade is a student at Sherman College of Chiropractic in Spartanburg, South Carolina and will graduate in December 2015.
 He became a member of the CCA in 2012.